-Quartzite countertops give your projects the “real stone” story clients love, with durability that often outperforms granite and a look that many people mistake for marble.
-For Taj Mahal, Macaubas, and other premium quartzites, the goal is to spec them confidently, price them accurately, and set clear expectations on sealing and care.
+Quartzite countertops give your projects the "real stone" story clients love, with durability that often outperforms granite and a look that many people mistake for marble.
+This guide covers how to spec them correctly, price them for real-world projects, and set client expectations on sealing and maintenance.

 What Quartzite Countertops Actually Are

-Quartzite is a natural stone formed when sandstone is subjected to extreme heat and pressure, transforming into a dense, crystalline rock that’s harder than granite.
-It is not engineered quartz, nor is it marble; clients often confuse all three, so it helps to spell this out early in any spec conversation.
+Quartzite is a natural stone formed when sandstone is subjected to extreme heat and pressure, transforming into a dense, crystalline rock that is harder than granite.
+Quartzite is a distinct material from both engineered quartz and marble, though clients frequently confuse all three.
+Addressing the difference early in a spec conversation saves time and prevents mismatched expectations.

-- Very hard, high-silica stone, so it resists scratching and etching far better than marble.
+- Very hard, high-silica stone that resists scratching and etching far better than marble.

-- Still porous to varying degrees, which means sealing is part of a responsible maintenance plan.
+- Still porous to varying degrees, so sealing is part of a responsible maintenance plan.

 - Each slab is unique; veining, tone, and movement shift between bundles, which affects lot control and over-ordering.